orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2022.1.md

 ### Separation of the Forms Admin page and Published Forms page

-Previously, Form Runner featured a static landing page, as well as a Home page, which doubled as an Admin page when the user was an administrator.
+Previously, Form Runner featured a static Landing page, as well as a Home page, which doubled as an Admin page when the user was an administrator.
 The Home page is now replaced by a Published Forms page, which shows published forms accessible to the user, but no administration functions, and a separate Forms Admin page, which is only accessible to administrators.

 ![The Published Forms page](../.gitbook/assets/form-runner-forms.png)